-Long Wall Rectangular Room Placement
+Long Wall Speaker Placement

 Setting up your audio system along the long wall will enable you to achieve a very wide and large soundstage due to the lack of side wall boundary interference.
 If your room is large enough it can also free up your head from boundaries as well and will often times yield the best listening environment.
 A general set up will look like the diagram below.

 We offer two different types for experimentation to discover what sounds best to your ears.

 In either case, once you have your speakers placed, the goal is to position your listening chair in order to form an equilateral triangle with the loudspeakers.